MAST-Framework/MAST-F/docs/source/ref/technologies.rst

 ***********************

 In this documentation page, we will provide basic information about the frameworks used in this project.
-Note that the following table won't include transient dependencies.
+Note that the following tables won't include transient dependencies.
 Container services won't be included as well as they can be changed by any user to fit his requirements.